Mold in Workplace

 Level 3 – 30 Sq ft to 100 sq ft.

 Level 3 conditions are not to be disturbed by maintenance staff.
 Professional remediation personnel needs to be called in for these situations.
 A full containment needs to be erected to provide a safe environment to remediate the mold infestation.
 All employees are required to be out of the area being remediated with a Level 3 contamination.
-The professionals at Mold Busters are the premier choice in these situations and will provide the proper protocol and resources to remediate mold from your workplace properly.
+The professionals at Mold Busters in Montreal are the premier choice in these situations and will provide the proper protocol and resources to remediate mold from your workplace properly.

 Level 4 – 100 sq ft. and above

 A level 4 mold contamination is large multi-room contamination that requires expertise to remediate properly.
 A multi-room containment must be constructed, and all personnel must be fully certified to work inside the containment.
 No one must be in the containment and remediation sites.
 All workers must wear full PPE inside the containment and follow proper techniques and guidelines for remediation.
-Mold Busters are fully trained and certified in mold remediation.
+Mold Busters in Ottawa are fully trained and certified in mold remediation.
 Contact them to have your mold removed professionally.

 When working in the workplace, there should be a policy in place for mold discovery.
 If an employee discovers mold visually, a certain set of rules should be in place to ensure the safety of the entire workforce.
 Also, if employees are not feeling well and it could be symptoms from mold exposure, the employer should take it onto themselves to investigate to see if there is a hidden mold source creating the illnesses.
 When mold is discovered, all proper procedures must be followed as listed above for correct remediation.
 If these guidelines are not followed, the mold could be spread easily, and more employees could become Ill.
 Dealing with mold should be left to the experts at Mold Busters.
 They are professionals.